probe-rs/webpage/content/docs/knowledge-base/raspberry-pi.md

 **probe-rs** supports JTAG debugging with the [Raspberry Pi 4B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/).
 This can be used to debug a custom OS or bootloader, the Linux kernel, or a hypervisor running on the board.

 A debug probe that supports JTAG is required.
 SWD is not supported on the Raspberry Pi.
-The J-Link probe has been extensively tested by any ARM & JTAG capable probe that **probe-rs** supports should work.
+The J-Link probe has been extensively tested but any ARM & JTAG capable probe that **probe-rs** supports should work.

 Both 32 and 64-bit CPU modes are supported.  **probe-rs** will automatically detect the mode the CPU is operating in and adjust accordingly.